About The Banks

 GE’s U.S. Global

 The project was made possible by a commitment from The Banks Public Partnership, a partnership between the City of Cincinnati and Hamilton County.
 By leveraging local, county, regional, state and federal resources, the partnership was able to provide the public infrastructure necessary to allow for private development.
-The project continues to be a collaboration between the public and private parties at every stage of the development.

 Originally the epicenter of freight rail for the western portion of the United States, Cincinnati’s downtown riverfront area has always been central to its identity and image.
 In the later portion of the 20th century – like so many urban cores around the United States – Cincinnati’s Central Business District experienced a period of population decline and a slowdown in commercial growth.